GRADUATE STUDENT RESEARCH FELLOWSHIP

 Applicants must be members of SESAH to be eligible.
-To join SESAH or to renew a membership, please visit www.sesah.org/sesah-membership/.
+To join SESAH or renew a membership, visit this link.

-Applicants must also submit a report on the use of the funds within one year of receiving the fellowship.
-They are also encouraged to present their research and project studies as part of the SESAH conference and to submit the results of their research for publication in ARRIS.
-Acknowledgement of the fellowship should be given in the completed thesis or dissertation.
+Recipients must submit a report on the use of the funds within one year of receiving the fellowship.
+They are also encouraged to present their research and project studies as part of the SESAH conference and to submit the results of their research for publication in Arris.
+Recipients should also acknowledge the fellowship in their completed thesis or dissertation.

 SESAH invites applications for its 2022 Graduate Student Research Fellowship.